-Visitors to your website have to resonate with you and your brand.
+Visitors to your small business website have to resonate with you and your brand.
 What?
 You don’t have a brand?
-That’s a mistake that could cost you dearly.
+That’s a mistake that could cost you dearly!
 It’s important that you have a consistent brand across all mediums and your small business website is a huge part of your brand.
 Once you and your web designer have developed a brand image, it’s time to figure out who you are trying to attract to your business.
-Determine who your target audience is and build your website around speaking directly to them.
+Determine who your target audience is and build your small business website around speaking directly to them.
 Speak in their language and solve their problems.
 Don’t just talk about what you do!
 Instead, talk about how you can help your customers achieve their goals or solve their problems.

-For example, if your business is selling organic baby food, why should we buy from you?
-How does my baby, and me for that matter, benefit from buying from you over the competition?
-Does organic baby food ensure better nutrition for babies?
-Is it free of pesticides?
-Why would it matter if it didn’t contain pesticides?
 Use your small business website to sell your visitors on how you can help them and why your product or service is the better choice.
 If you stick to all about what you do and not how it benefits your customers, your sales will flatline.

 Engage and Nurture